snova-jayr/lm-evaluation-harness-generations/APIREADME.md

 ```

 Here, change the key to your Samba key and the task name to whatever task you want to evaluate.

+# Changes we made

+* Modified some tasks so that we would be able to do generation based comparison rather than prompt logit comparison
+* Modified `lm_eval/api/samplers.py` and `lm_eval/api/task.py` to handle chat history based formatting for optimal results.
+We saw a significant increase in accuracy on gsm8k_cot for both sambanova and groq.
+This may be due to the proper format that Llama 3 8B requires.
+In turn also had to modify `lm_eval/evaluator.py` for the hashing of the prompts due to changing from strings to list
+* Created models for both sambanova (`lm_eval/models/sambanova.py`) and groq (`lm_eval/models/groq.py`)